CtrlK

 Completeness

-Clearly answers both what ('Analyzes malware C2 communication protocols to understand beacon patterns, command structures, data encoding, and infrastructure') and when ('Activates for requests involving C2 analysis, beacon detection, C2 protocol reverse engineering, or command-and-control infrastructure mapping').
+Clearly answers both 'what' (analyzes C2 communication protocols covering beacon patterns, command structures, data encoding, infrastructure across multiple protocol types) and 'when' ('Activates for requests involving C2 analysis, beacon detection, C2 protocol reverse engineering, or command-and-control infrastructure mapping').

 3 / 3